sewenew/redis-plus-plus/README.md

 r.command("client", "setname", "connection-name");
 ```

-**NOTE**: When you use `RedisCluster::redis(const StringView &hash_tag)` to create a `Redis` object, instead of picking a connection from the underlying connection pool, it creates a new connection to the corresponding Redis server.
+**NOTE**: By default, when you use `RedisCluster::redis(const StringView &hash_tag, bool new_connection = true)` to create a `Redis` object, instead of picking a connection from the underlying connection pool, it creates a new connection to the corresponding Redis server.
 So this is NOT a cheap operation, and you should try to reuse this newly created `Redis` object as much as possible.
+If you pass `false` as the second parameter, you can create a `Redis` object without creating a new connection.
+However, in this case, you should be very careful, otherwise, you might get bad performance or even dead lock.
+Please carefully check the related [pipeline section](#very-important-notes) before using this feature.

 ```C++
 // This is BAD!
 It's very inefficient.